bodinsamuel/altheia/Documentation.md

 ```

 #### `schema({ schema :Validator, returnErrors :bool })`
 Check an object with the passed schema.
 It will help you check nested object without effort.
-Because schema need to be instance Altheia, you can do whatever you want without restriction. `returnErrors` to `true` will return errors with the main payload if any.
+Because schema need to be instance of Altheia, you can do whatever you want without restriction. `returnErrors` to `true` will return errors with the main payload if any.
 ```javascript
 Alt.object().schema({
     schema: Alt({